tsaopy/tsaopy.github.io/notebook2-van-der-pol.md

 Now this looks much better.
 Notice that $b_2$, $c_{11}$, $c_{12}$, and $c_{22}$, are practically 0.
 Their posteriors all have means close to 0, and have SDs of absolute magnitude bigger than the mean itself, that's why we really can't distinguish this value from 0.
 So we will try running another chain, this time dropping those parameters.

-I'll reduce walkers a bit since we have simplified the model, and will use a burn in phase and see if we could get a chain converging to a good looking posterior.
+I'll reduce walkers a bit since we have simplified the model, and will use a burn in phase and see if we can get a chain converging to a good looking posterior.

 ```
 parameters = [x0,v0,a1,a2,b1,c21]